HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Located at the root of a site, a `robots.txt` file is an effective tool in controlling which pages a search engine crawler should interact with, how quickly to crawl them, and what to do with the discovered content.

 Google formally proposed making `robots.txt` an official internet standard in 2019.
-The [June 2020 draft](https://tools.ietf.org/html/draft-koster-rep-02) includes clear documentation on technical requirements for the `robots.txt` file.
+The <a hreflang="en" href="https://tools.ietf.org/html/draft-koster-rep-02">June 2020 draft</a> includes clear documentation on technical requirements for the `robots.txt` file.
 This has prompted more detailed information about how search engine crawlers should respond to non-standard content.

 A `robots.txt` file must be plain text, encoded in UTF-8, and respond to requests with a 200 HTTP status code.
 A malformed `robots.txt`, a 4XX (client error) response, or more than five redirects are interpreted by search engine crawlers as a _full allow_, meaning all content may be crawled.
 A 5XX (server error) response is understood as a _full disallow_, meaning no content may be crawled.
-If the `robots.txt` is unreachable for more than 30 days, Google will use the last cached copy of it, as described in [their specifications](https://developers.google.com/search/reference/robots_txt#handling-http-result-codes).
+If the `robots.txt` is unreachable for more than 30 days, Google will use the last cached copy of it, as described in <a hreflang="en" href="https://developers.google.com/search/reference/robots_txt#handling-http-result-codes">their specifications</a>.

 Overall, 80.46% of mobile pages responded to `robots.txt` with a 2XX response.
 Of these, 25.09% were not recognized as valid.
 This has slightly improved over 2019, when it was found that [27.84% of mobile sites had a valid `robots.txt`](../2019/seo#robotstxt).

-Lighthouse, the data source for testing `robots.txt` validity, introduced a [`robots.txt` audit](https://web.dev/robots-txt/) as part of the v6 update.
+Lighthouse, the data source for testing `robots.txt` validity, introduced a <a hreflang="en" href="https://web.dev/robots-txt/">`robots.txt` audit</a> as part of the v6 update.
 This inclusion highlights that a successfully resolved request does not mean that the cornerstone file will be able to provide the necessary directives to web crawlers.

 <figure>
   <table>